MaxKiv/glorified_gantry/readme.md

 - Cia402State::OperationEnabled -> SwitchOnDisabled seems broken, should use quick stop transition?

-- Statusword feedback bit 10: target reached is parsed twice, move to a single location

-- make function that checks sdo transaction success
+# TODO

+- !
+Figure out how to map T/RPDO's, and how to generalise de/serialisation

 - Give every motor a String name, derive it from node_id by default

-- Parse R/TPDO mapping at configuration time or encode into type system. current hardcode setup is brittle

-- Invalidate all PDOs before mapping, currently TPDO4 isnt in CUSTOM_TPDOS, so its never changed from the default and will generate warnings
+- Invalidate all PDOs in the device before mapping, currently TPDO4 isnt in CUSTOM_TPDOS, so its never changed from the default and will generate warnings

-- All R/TPDO code makes heavy assumptions on the R/TPDO mapping, which makes it hard to change anything.
-Generalising would be better.

 - Make error handling uniform across the driver